 Despite their prominence, the Rwenzoris were unknown to science until nearly the 20th century.
 Henry Stanley published the first description of the Rwenzoris in 1875.
 He described the dramatic topography with its ice-topped peaks to an astonished European audience.
 His 1875 publication was based on local accounts; it was another decade before he became the first European to see the glaciers that cover the peaks and higher slopes of the mountain range with his own eyes (Johnson, 1902).
 These glaciers, so recently known to the world, are shrinking, and may not survive to the 150th anniversary of Stanley’s description of them.
 The glacier shrank a 75% from 1906 to 1990, from 6.5 sq. km. in 1906 to only 1.7 km2 in 1990 (Mölg et al., 2003), and they have continued shrinking since.

 Although Stanley was the first non-African to view the Rwenzoris, they were long sought by European explorers racing to document the mountainous source of the Nile, a source described by the Ptolemy as early as 100 AD and given the romantic name ‘the Mountains of the Moon.’
-The Semliki and Wasa Rivers drain from the Rwenzoris running north to empty into Lake Albert, which in turn feeds the Albert Nile via the spectacular Murchison Falls. in Murchison Falls National Park.
-MFNP also contains a well-studied population of chimpanzees in the Budongo forest.
+The Semliki and Wasa Rivers drain from the Rwenzoris running north to empty into Lake Albert, which in turn feeds the Albert Nile via the spectacular Murchison Falls in the Murchison Falls National Park, another protected area that also contains a well-studied population of chimpanzees in the Budongo forest.
 The River Wasa runs north to Lake Albert, almost precisely down the middle of the Toro-Semliki (Fig. 1).
 Most of the reserve on either side of the Wasa is open grassland, but close to the river is a robust riverine forest that supports diverse wildlife.

 The northern boundary of the reserve is Lake Albert, the northernmost of the great rift lakes.
 As one of the few habitats where the majestic shoebill stork can be found—a common species on many birder life-lists—Lake Albert is a popular birder destination.